 Below I have mapped out everything you need to know about the Eurail Pass, discussed the different types of train tickets in Europe, and explained when it is advantageous to buy a train ticket versus sticking to flights or the road.

-- Guide to the Eurail Pass in Europe
+- Guide to Rail Passes in Europe

-- Types of Eurail Passes in Europe
+- Types of Eurail Passes

 - Types of Train Tickets in Europe